twudat/repository.StreamFreedom/README.md

 #  # StreamFreedom patch
 near the location of changes

-Hope someone finds htis useful
+Hope someone finds this useful